pankti09/Hugging-Face-Based-Multilingual-Sentiment-Analysis-and-Text-Classification/README.md

 First, we need to have flask.
 We need to **set FLASK_APP=app.py**.
 We can run it by **flask run** or **python -m flask run**.
 Secondly, we need to create a docker image **docker build — tag lemaynlp .**.
 Then,we need to create the docker image and container by selecting respective port number **docker run -i -p 6000:8000 lemaynlp**.
 In order to check, whether its recieving properly we can run **curl //localhost:9000 -v**.
 Now, we can check all running containers in **docker ps**.
 We can test the output by running test.py.
 I have uploaded the test output in tht que folder.
+In order to help parallel request and POST that, I have uploaded the code in app_nginx.py